 The Successful Ingredient Brand Management Life Cycle

 - An icon is developed and displayed profusely in every communication vehicle.
 Emphasis is on brand benefits based on what the brand does, not what it is.
-The use of the icon by host brands is mandated and parameters described in legal agreements with host brands
+The use of the icon by host brands is mandated, and parameters are described in legal agreements with host brands.

-- Direct and downstream customers refer to the brand, utilize the brand icon, and charge a premium for their branded products that incorporate the ingredient brand
+- Direct and downstream customers refer to the brand, use the brand icon, and charge a premium for their branded products that incorporate the ingredient brand.